creative residency

 Flamenco Rosario asks the mentee to:

-• be proactive and enthusiastic in interactions with mentor – the mentee will direct the relationship
+• be proactive and enthusiastic in interactions with mentor.

 • take part in an end-of-program evaluation